-Tinctures, of course, are made specifically for internal consumption.
-WishGarden’s staff herbalists make each product from start to finish at our facility in Colorado, using only organic and sustainably wild-harvested herbs to make the safest and most effective herbal extracts.
+Tinctures, ranging from organic CBD oils from popular brands like Joy Organics all the way to WishGarden's Kick-Ass Immune, are made specifically for internal consumption.
+WishGarden's staff herbalists make each product from start to finish at our facility in Colorado, using only organic and sustainably wild-harvested herbs to make the safest and most effective herbal extracts.

 Honor the Herbs

 Staying informed about herbal formulas and different herbal routines can be a game changer in your life.
 Most importantly, we need to honor the plants that offer medicinal value to our lives and treat them with respect.

 - 10 Flower Essences for the Holiday Season